Gayathri229/NamasteReact/Assignment9.md

    Disadvantages:
    - Complexity - code splitting introduces complexity to build process.
    - Dependency on network conditions - May introduce a delay in loading of features/components if network conditions are poor.
-   - Potential for overhead - overhead of loading additional code chunks may be noticeable on very fast ntetworks.
+   - Potential for overhead - overhead of loading additional code chunks may be noticeable on very fast networks.

 5. When and why do we need suspense?
+   Suspense is needed when we plan to optimize our code by chunking/code splitting/on-demand loading.
+It helps to act as a placeholder when the dynamically imported files take more time to load on the browser when accessed.
+We can mention the code to be displayed in the fallback attribute of the Suspense component.